 1. Understand the needs of your customers

-The first step to uncovering cross selling opportunities is to really understand your customers needs.
+The first step to uncovering cross-selling opportunities is to really understand your customers' needs.
 Of course any business need stems from a problem the business is trying to solve.
-So it is important that you understand your customer’s challenges and how to solve them.
+So it is important that you understand your customer's challenges at this point in time and how to solve them.
 Then you can truly understand what they need.

 By understanding your customers’ needs, you can determine the types of products and services that can deliver them the value they seek.